 Craigdarroch was built between 1887-1890 for Robert Dunsmuir, a Scottish immigrant who made his fortune from Vancouver Island coal.
-This legendary Victorian mansion, built on a hill overlooking the City of Victoria announced to the world that Robert Dunsmuir was the richest and most important man in Western Canada.
+This legendary Victorian mansion, built on a hill overlooking the City of Victoria, announced to the world that Robert Dunsmuir was the richest and most important man in Western Canada.
 He died in 1889, leaving his entire estate to his wife Joan, who lived in the Castle until her death in 1908.
 The immense fortune of the Dunsmuir family is reflected in the four floors of exquisite stained glass windows, intricate woodwork and fabulous Victorian-era furnishings.
 Read more >

 Once you’ve entered the circular room at the main entrance and paid your admission fee, your self guided tour begins.
 You will be treated to 39 rooms, most of which are furnished lavishly in the 1890s-1900s period, so enjoy the ambiance as you climb the 87 stairs to the tower.
 There you’ll see fabulous views of Victoria, the Strait of Juan de Fuca, and the Olympic Mountains.

 With over 20,000 square feet of interior space, the house and gardens are being restored exactly as they were originally built offering a great vacation experience for individuals and families alike.
 If you have fifteen or more people you can make a group tour reservation and receive a discount on admission.
 Read more >